 5. The third small basket holds candlesticks, mousetraps, and a few other random things that don’t have another home but that we need.
 I put all the candlesticks into a large plastic bag to keep them all in one place.
 Before they were just all kind of rolling around on the top shelf and would often roll right out and onto my head when I opened that darn cupboard.
 Also on the top shelf are a few other candleholders.

 6. The Magic Bullet lives in that cupboard, and even though I now have a Blendtec (which I love), the Magic Bullet is still nice to keep around for various things.
-Bria used it just today to make herself a fruit smoothie without having to dirty up the big blender.
+My oldest daughter used it just today to make herself a fruit smoothie without having to dirty up the big blender.
 I put all the lids and accessories to the Bullet into the two small bins I had previously, lined the jars up nicely (and labeled the shelf itself), and moved the blender to the bottom shelf.

 I put all the lightbulbs on the middle shelf as well, also sticking the label right on the shelf.